What is an Accounting Worksheet?

 #1 – Unadjusted Trial Balance

 The Unadjusted trial balanceUnadjusted Trial BalanceAn unadjusted trial balance is the account balances reported directly from the general ledger without adjusting for the year-end journal entries.
-It acts as a starting point for analyzing account balances and adjusting entries. column contains all the company’s assets, liability, expenses, and revenue accountsRevenue AccountsRevenue accounts are those that report the business's income and thus have credit balances.
-Revenue from sales, revenue from rental income, revenue from interest income, are it's common examples., which are used in a concerned year.
-The total of credit and the debit column of the unadjusted trial balance are equal.
+It acts as a starting point for analyzing account balances and adjusting entries. used in a concerned year.
+The total credit and the debit column of the unadjusted trial balance are equal. used in a concerned year.
+The total credit and the debit column of the unadjusted trial balance are equal. revenue accountsRevenue AccountsRevenue accounts are those that report the business's income and thus have credit balances.
+Revenue from sales, revenue from rental income, revenue from interest income, are it's common examples., used in a concerned year.
+The total credit and the debit column of the unadjusted trial balance are equal.

 #2 – Adjustments

-All the accounts of the company, which requires the passing of the adjustment entry will get listed in the adjustment column.
+All the accounts of the company which require the passing of the adjustment entry will get listed in the adjustment column.
 The total of credit and the debit column of the balance of the adjustments are equal.

 #3 – Adjusted Trial Balance